DevExpress/devextreme-documentation/api-reference/10 UI Components/dxNumberBox/1 Configuration/format.md

         </tr>
         <tr>
         <td>0</td>
         <td>A digit.
-Displays '0' if it is not specified in the UI.</td>
+Displays '0' if the formatted number doesn't have a digit in that position.</td>
         </tr>
         <tr>
         <td>&#35;</td>
         <td>
-                A digit or nothing.
-One symbol represents several integer digits, but only one decimal digit.</br> For example, "#0.#" represents "123.4", but not "123.45".
+                Any number of leading digits, a single digit, or nothing.
+If this character goes first in the format string, it can match multiple leading digits (before the decimal point).
+Consequent characters match a single digit.
+If the formatted number doesn't have a digit in the corresponding position, displays nothing.</br>
+                For example, if you apply format "#0.#" to "123.45", the result is "123.4".
         </td>
         </tr>
         <tr>
         <td>.</td>
         <td>
                 A decimal separator. </br>
-                Displayed according to the specified locale.
+                Actual character depends on locale.
         </td>
         </tr>
         <tr>
         <td>,</td>
         <td>
                 A group separator. </br>
-                Displayed according to the specified locale.
+                Actual character depends on locale.
         </td>
         </tr>
         <tr>